jonathan-hamilton/meeting-summarizer/.prompts/commit-and-push.md

 - Update implementation progress section
 - Document any technical notes or deviations from original plan
 - Update the technical-debt.md where/if appropriate
+- Before making updates to documentation, present propsed changes to the User for confirmation

 ### Step 2: Git Status Check

+- Before executing any git operations, Step 1 needs to be complete
 - Run `git status` to show current changes
 - Present changes to user for confirmation
 - Wait for user approval before proceeding